-- sudden, stabbing head pain, which typically lasts for 5 to 10 seconds
+- sudden, stabbing head pain, which typically lasts around 3 seconds

-- pain which may be categorized as moderately severe to extremely painful
+- pain that may be categorized as moderately severe to extremely painful

-- stabs can occur once or many times in waves over several hours
+- stabs that occur once or many times in waves over several hours

-- stabs can occur up to 50 times per day
+- stabs that occur 50 times per day or more

-- pain is typically felt on the top, front, or sides of the head
+- pain that’s typically felt on the top, front, or sides of the head

-- stabs may occur in multiple areas of the head, one at a time
+- stabs that occur in multiple areas of the head, one at a time

 - facial flushing